 - 1. For every tree removed the Council should look to replace it with at least one tree, more if possible, if not in the same place then in the same locality; - 2.
 The Council should replace older trees with new planting to ensure succession; - 3.
 A wide range of species should be planted to prevent over dependence on one species; - 4.
+The planting of native deciduous trees is encouraged. - 5.
 Planting sites should be chosen with regard to possible nuisance or tree roots and building claims in the future.